stormpath/stormpath-documentation/source/reference.rst

     * - ``tenant``
       - Link
       - N/A
-      - A link to the Tenant that owns the Directory this Agent belongs to.
+      - A link to the :ref:`Tenant <ref-tenant>` that owns the Directory this Agent belongs to.

   For an example JSON see :ref:`below <agent-json-ex>`.